Rockshox Fork Lineup

 This is a heavy choice for most enduro riders.
 Rockshox ZEB forks would be the choice for rougher trails or riders that want more stability than thinner stanchions provide.

 Rockshox ZEB forks give advanced downhill stability while sacrificing some weight of full downhill forks.
 These forks are made to take on the planet’s toughest enduro tracks.
-They are elite racing shocks developed for enduro racing enthusiasts.
+They are elite racing forks developed for enduro racing enthusiasts.

 Rockshox ZEB forks are found on lightweight, sophisticated enduro e-MTB’s.
 Cannondale’s Moterra Neo Carbon 1, the Trek Slash, factory racing enduro and their Carbon eMTB the Trek Rail, all feature ZEB forks.